nadyavoynich/Instacart/README.md

 * The prominence of certain items like bananas, avocados, and spinach may be driven by advertising banners or product recommendations on the platform.

 ### Q.6: Which items are most frequently reordered?
-* The most frequently reordered items are **similar to the bestsellers list**, indicating that popular products are often reordered.
+* The most frequently reordered items are, as logically expected, similar to the bestsellers list.
   * Bananas top the chart for most frequently reordered items.
   * Other frequently reordered items include strawberries, avocados, and spinach, similar to their order in the bestsellers list.
   * These products are likely considered essential or staple items for many Instacart shoppers.